Overview

 This indicator measures the number of routine blood tests (electrolytes and complete blood count [CBC]) conducted during an inpatient stay.
 Routine, repetitive blood work on clinically stable patients is unnecessary and may disturb sleep, reduce patient satisfaction, cause or worsen anemia, and increase the risk for adverse outcomes.1,2 It is estimated that laboratory testing influences 60% to 70% of medical decisions, which can lead to additional downstream testing and procedures.1

-Studies revealed that bundled order sets, a fear of “missing something,” and physician habit contribute to inappropriate ordering of blood work and other diagnostics.1 Choosing Wisely Canada, which hosts of an initiative focused on reducing unnecessary treatment and tests, prepared Pause the Draws, a toolkit to help identify fundamental signals of overtesting.2
+Studies revealed that bundled order sets, a fear of “missing something,” and physician habit contribute to inappropriate ordering of blood work and other diagnostics.1 Choosing Wisely Canada, hosts of an initiative focused on reducing unnecessary treatment and tests, prepared Pause the Draws, a toolkit to help identify fundamental signals of overtesting.2 In addition, Choosing Wisely Canada invites all hospitals across Canada to join them in a concerted effort to curb low-value testing so that available lab resources could be put to better use.
+Check to see if your hospital is participating in Using Labs Wisely.

 Table 1: Change Ideas to Reduce the Frequency of Routine Bloodwork